zacharyelston/RedmineMCP/DEVELOPER-GUIDE.md

 - Properly reviewed and tested
 - Well-documented
 - Maintainable in the long term
+- Focused on simplicity and reuse rather than reinventing solutions

 Remember: Process and traceability lead to quality and maintainability.
 Speed is a byproduct of a good process, not a substitute for it.
+Use the simplest tools that get the job done effectively.